gold2718/NorESM_docs/contribute/fork_workflow.rst

 Removing feature branches after merging
 '''''''''''''''''''''''''''''''''''''''

-After a feature branch has been merged with ``master`` in the main repository, it is useful to clean up local clones and the GitHub fork repository by removing the feature branch.
+After a feature branch has been merged with ``main`` in the main repository, it is useful to clean up local clones and the GitHub fork repository by removing the feature branch.
 The fork copy can be removed with an option from the pull request, after the branch merging has completed, but the clone will still have a